Skip to main content

 Weekly Opportunity to Dive Deeper in to all 34 CliftonStrengths Themes

 Imagine a space where you are celebrated and appreciated for those unique talents that you bring to the table.
-Now imagine that you are able to recognize unique talents in others.
+Now, imagine that you can recognize unique talents in others.

 Nourishing Greatness is a weekly opportunity to focus on the 34 CliftonStrengths.
 These are not workshops or presentations, they are engaging conversations with others to learn about your strengths and that of others.

-We invite you to join CliftonStrengths coaches and enthusiasts each week as we dive deeper into the 34 Strengths throughout the fall semester!
+We invite you to join CliftonStrengths coaches and enthusiasts each week throughout the fall semester as we dive deeper into the 34 Strengths.
 All are welcome!

 DateTime Theme 1Theme 2Theme 3Add to Calendar